Jump to content

 13. Bob White, I am curious.
 Assuming the candidate and Eagle board have done things properly and all the dates and features of the forms are correct, what basis would national have to do anything OTHER than approve?
 Is there anything they can know that the board would not?

 14. Welcome to the forums, Al, and good luck.
 I understand the concerns expressed by others regarding the 'my way or the highway' attitude.
 If a person has a thought that is important to them, it is important for a leader to listen and understand.
 Sometimes that person has a very good thought.
 To me the dictatorial approach indicates weak interpersonal skills, perhaps insecurity or lack of confidence in his stated position, or perhaps a bullying approach to people in general, compensating for his shortcomings.
-But it will be a problem and eventually someone will 'call' him on it...and 'the highway
+But it will be a problem and eventually someone will 'call' him on it...and 'the highway' it will be.

 15. FYI, Guam is approximately 98% Roman Catholic with smatterings of various Protestant flavors here and there.
 However, the historical roots extending to times before the Spanish conquest are a society that is matriarchal (the Spanish, needless to say, could not comprehend this).
 It is common, according to my Guamanian friends, for all adults in a family (and close friends) to consider themselves 'parents' of a particular child.
 Extended family in the truest sense.
 My friends say that an unwed mother is likely to be viewed with less condemnation than on the mainland USA.
-This thread seems to be
+This thread seems to be living up to that.

 16. Would a couple of vulture bones do it for you?
 Check the laws to see if you can have them in your possession and send me a private message with your address if you're interested.